I challenge anyone to try and describe Iceland in a sentence. Really, go ahead, try. I challenge anyone who has been. It’s impossible.

 • Hot Hot Hot – Some of the hot springs can run cooler than expected(at least what we expected).
 We found the more commercial hot springs were hotter than the off-the-beaten-path hot springs.

-The town might not seem like much but we had good luck in Hofsós.
-It was on my radar to begin with because of the swimming pool.
+.
 It’s not your average swimming pool; it’s a pool and hot tub combo that overlook the ocean and it’s simply stunning.
 They have a spacious locker room, perfect for getting caught up on all things hygiene, which is a blessing after an extended time in any vehicle.
 The front desk is stocked with ice cream treats, which can also be a complete pick-me-up after a long day of driving.
 There’s not tons to do around Hofsós (we did see a puffin/seal tour farther south) but we drove around some of the most beautiful coastline, because after all, it was a road trip.
 A good restaurant to dine at with a great view is Veitingastofan Sólvik.

 Sigh.
 Oh Hveragerði.
 We used the phrase “amateur hour” to describe how we approached this hike.
 The day we picked up the camper van, we were so excited to get started on our trip that we made all the novice mistakes.
 We were warned it was a bit of a hike but pretty much ignored that warning.
 We wore tons of layers, no rain gear and both sported horrible choices of footwear for hiking.
 And even though we knew it would most likely sprinkle rain, twenty minutes into the hike, it was a complete downpour.
 But we trotted on, the trail becoming slick and dangerous at times with mud.